 Shop frontages should avoid brightly coloured signs and favour 'conservation type' signs sensitive to the historic environment of the town.
+Shop windows should engage with visitors by not blanking out windows.

-1.1.3 Be designed to be respectful of the historical buildings in Ledbury whilst being clearly 'of their time'.
-This may include taking cues from historical styles, but with a modern interpretation.

-- 1.1.4 Be high quality in terms of materials and finishes and sympathetic to heritage colours.
+- 1.1.3 Be designed to be respectful of the historical buildings in Ledbury whilst being clearly 'of their time'.
+This may include taking cues from historical styles, but with a modern interpretation. - 1.1.4 Be high quality in terms of materials and finishes and sympathetic to heritage colours.
 (See Appendix 2.0 for information on the standards which would be expected to be applied.) - 1.1.5 Demonstrate the use of locally sourced materials where possible. - 1.1.6 In terms of the built form and height be respectful of adjacent buildings.

-LDG 1.2: The Design and Access Statement for any proposed development in the parish should demonstrate how the public realm has been designed in such a way that:
+LDC 1.2: The Design and Access Statement should demonstrate how the public realm has been designed in such a way that:

-- 1.2.1 Parking does not dominate the external spaces, especially where the introduction of parking would conflict with the pedestrian environment or detract from a specific feature of historical importance. - 1.2.2 Outdoor spaces should enhance the public realm through enabling increased interaction within the community. - 1.2.3 Natural features are incorporated and are appropriate to the location, including water features and the use of native Herefordshire species and trees that do not dominate street frontages when fully grown. - 1.2.4 Consideration has been given to supporting and encouraging wildlife friendly habitats and biodiversity as an integral part of the development.
+- 1.2.1 Parking does not dominate the external spaces, especially where the introduction of parking would conflict with the pedestrian environment or where it would detract from a specific feature of historical importance. - 1.2.2 Outdoor spaces should enhance the public realm through increased interaction. - 1.2.3 Natural features are incorporated and are appropriate to the location, including water features and the use of native Herefordshire species and trees that do not dominate street frontages when fully grown. - 1.2.4 Consideration has been given to supporting and encouraging wildlife friendly habitats and biodiversity as an integral part of the development.
 This could, for example, be incorporating Swift boxes or Bat boxes into the design of new buildings, showing how lighting should be best included and managed to encourage wildlife and setting aside areas for wild flowers which particularly attract pollinators.

-LDG 1.3: The design of new residential developments should:
+LDC 1.3: The design of new residential developments should: